gperreymond/ministack-custom/devops/README.md

 # DEVOPS

-Once the cluster in running, you can now play with terraform, you will have a kestra deployment and managment with terraform.
+Once the cluster in running, you can now play with this project, the main goal will b to dynamically maintain ketra in single tenant mode.
+Everytime, you add or remove a client, it will create a nomad client node, and a full provisionning or kestra in standalone mode.

 ---